 - A practical attack.
-We demonstrate that DrK could break KASLR of popular OSes, including the latest Windows, Linux and OS X, with near-perfect accuracy and high precision with sub-second execution time. - Analysis.
-We provide an in-depth analysis of the DrK attack with our hypothesis and designs of experiments.
+We demonstrate that DrK can break the KASLR of popular OSes, including the latest Windows, Linux and OS X, with near-perfect accuracy and high precision with sub-second execution time. - Analysis.
+We provide an in-depth analysis of the DrK attack with our hypothesis and experiment designs.
 We show our results in three major OSes to understand the root cause (i.e., CPU internal architecture) of the timing differences. - Countermeasures.
-Although we believe there might be no practical software-based mitigation, we propose a few hardware modifications that can effectively prevent a DrK attack.
+Although we believe it could be hard to have a practical software-based mitigation, we propose several countermeasures that can effectively prevent a DrK attack